Regular column at ReverbPosted on February 11, 2019

-The idea is to cover all manner of subjects in and around vintage and modern guitars.
-I’ll be looking at how some well-known and not-so-well-known models came to be the way they are, why some instruments are collectable, who played what, where, when, and why, and no doubt a good deal of other stuff as well.
-To keep you up to date with all the action, I’ll detail them here just as soon as they’re posted.
+The idea is to cover all manner of subjects that whirl in and around vintage and modern guitars.
+So, for example, I look at how some well-known and not-so-well-known models came to be the way they are, I ask why particular instruments are collectable, I rummage around to see who played what, where, when, and why, and along the way I get into a good deal of other stuff as well.
+I’ll detail each column here as it’s posted.

 How The Jaguar Became Fender’s New Model For 1962.
 The birth of the high-end Fender.
 Click here to read the column at Reverb.

 How John Lennon Ended Up In An Ad For A Guitar He Only Played Briefly.
 The Beatle and his Rose-Morris Rickenbacker model 1996.
-Click here to read all about it at Reverb.
+Click here to read all about it.

 B.B.
 King’s Many Lucilles: A Guide to the Blues’ Most Famous Gibson.
 I try to work out how many Lucilles B.B.
 King actually played.
 Spoiler alert: I don’t know, exactly.
 Click here to see at Reverb where I ended up.

 How Many Les Paul Bursts Did Gibson Really Make?
 A romp through what’s left of Gibson’s records (with the aid of a calculator) to attempt an answer.
 Click right here to join in the exercise.

 Gibson’s Failed Modernist Experiment: The Origins of the Flying V. How come it was the safe, predictable Gibson company that designed and produced the most radical guitar of the 50s?
-Click here to read my thoughts on the matter at Reverb.
+Click here to read my thoughts on the matter.